omerome83/omerome83/README.md

 - I work in the 💻 IT field specializing in software testing.
-- I am currently learning HTML, CSS, JavaScript, and Node.js.
+- I am currently learning HTML, CSS, JavaScript, React, and Node.js.

 # Interests